 Saddle Cutout and Relief Channel

-According to this study, it seems sensible to use a saddle with a cutout or noseless saddles to reduce the pressure.
-But it may not apply to all riders, and it is a matter of individual suitability.
+According to this study, it seems sensible to use a saddle with a cutout or noseless saddle to reduce the pressure.
+However, it may not apply to all riders and is a matter of individual suitability.

-There is one not-so-obvious downside of saddles with cutout.
-In winter or during rainy days, the elements like wind and water can cause significant discomfort.
+There is one not-so-obvious downside of saddles with cutouts.
+In winter or during rainy days, the elements, like wind and water, can cause significant discomfort.

 You may be interested in this selection of the best saddles for prostate relief.